woehrl01/woehrl01/README.md

 ## Connect

-Connect with me on [LinkedIn](https://www.linkedin.com/in/lukas-woehrl/) or follow me on [Twitter](https://twitter.com/lwoehrl) to stay updated on my projects and thoughts on software development 💬.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/lukas-woehrl/) to stay updated on my projects and thoughts on software development 💬.

 Happy coding!